-Summary of Findings and Responses June 30, 2019 Finding 2019-001 Information Technology: City-Wide Direct Data Changes and Audit Logging/Monitoring Significant Deficiency (Previously communicated as finding 2018-002 as part of the audit of the financial statements for the year ended June 30, 2018) Criteria Statements of Auditing Standards 55 Par 13: Consideration of Internal Control in a Financial Statement Audit: Establishing and maintaining an internal control structure is an important Management responsibility.
+Summary of Findings and Responses June 30, 2020 Finding 2020-001 Information Technology: City-Wide Separation of Duties, Direct Data Changes, and Audit Logging/Monitoring Significant Deficiency (Previously partially communicated as findings 2019-001 and 2018-002 as part of the audit of the financial statements for the year ended June 30, 2019 and June 30, 2019, respectively) Criteria Statements of Auditing Standards 55 Par 13: Consideration of Internal Control in a Financial Statement Audit: Establishing and maintaining an internal control structure is an important Management responsibility.
 To provide reasonable assurance that an entity's objectives will be achieved, the internal control structure should be under ongoing supervision by Management to determine that it is operating as intended and that it is modified as appropriate for changes in conditions.
 Internal controls over financial reporting are reliant on information IT controls which are designed effectively.
-In that regard, an effectively designed IT environment is one where an organization maintains the following: Least Privilege - the organization employs the principle of least privilege, allowing only authorized accesses for users (or processes acting on behalf of users) which are necessary to accomplish assigned tasks in accordance with organizational missions and business functions.
+In that regard, an effectively designed IT environment is one where an organization maintains the following: Separation of Duties - the organization documents separation of duties of individuals and defines information system access authorizations to support separation of duties.
+Separation of duties addresses the potential for abuse of authorized privileges and helps to reduce the risk of malevolent activity without collusion.
+Separation of duties includes, for example: (i) dividing mission functions and information system support functions among different individuals and/or roles; (ii) conducting information system support functions with different individuals (e.g., system management, programming, configuration management, quality assurance and testing, and network security); and (iii) ensuring security personnel administering access control functions do not also administer audit functions.
+Least Privilege - the organization employs the principle of least privilege, allowing only authorized accesses for users (or processes acting on behalf of users) which are necessary to accomplish assigned tasks in accordance with organizational missions and business functions.
 Access Restrictions for Change - the organization defines, documents, approves, and enforces physical and logical access restrictions associated with changes to the information system.
 Organizations should maintain records of access to ensure that configuration change control is implemented and to support after-the-fact actions should organizations discover any unauthorized changes.
 Audit Events - the organization: